django/django/docs/concepts.rst

 consumers - a message gets added to a channel, and then any one of the workers can pick it up and run the consumer.

-The second kind of channel, however, is used for responses.
+The second kind of channel, however, is used for replies.
 Notably, these only have one thing listening on them - the interface server.
-Each response channel is individually named and has to be routed back to the interface server where its client is terminated.
+Each reply channel is individually named and has to be routed back to the interface server where its client is terminated.